Three teens wanted for attack on firefighter out walking his labradoodle

 The NYPD account of the attack claims the teens punched the victim in his head and body before he was able to flee the scene.

 The unnamed firefighter spoke with the New York Post.
-He claims he was accosted by the teens unprovoked.
+He claims he was accosted by the teens in an unprovoked incident.

 “They just picked me out and approached me,” he said.